 Even though these are unprecedented times, as an investor, it’s useful to put any short-term volatility into historical context, to get the bigger picture, rather than focusing too intently on short-term events and market fluctuations.

 Market analysts and investors aren’t infallible, but when something like coronavirus strikes, they become nervous.
-This is because flight bans, lockdowns and closed borders can pose a threat to companies of any size.
-So, it’s little wonder that stock markets have fallen and you are likely to have seen a drop in value of your pension pot over recent weeks.
+This is because flight bans, lockdowns and closed borders leading to loss of trade and tourism can pose a threat to companies of any size.
+So, it’s little wonder that stock markets have fallen and you are likely to have seen a drop in value of your pension pot over the course of the pandemic.

 Will my pension pot ever recover?